-\\ Primary Authority Schemes (PAS) enables local authorities to improve compliance and build better relationships with businesses whilst supporting local economic growth.
-Under such schemes, a local authority can form a legally recognised partnership with a business or group of businesses to provide them with fire safety regulatory advice that other authorities have to respect and consider when they are carrying out inspections or dealing with non-compliance.
+Primary Authority Schemes (PAS) enable local authorities to improve compliance and build better relationships with businesses whilst supporting local economic growth.
+A local authority can form a legally recognised partnership with a business or group of businesses to provide them with fire safety regulatory advice that other authorities have to respect and consider when they are carrying out inspections or dealing with non-compliance.